What You Need to Know About Internist

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 49,800 jobs in the United States for Internist.
+There were about 49,800 jobs for Internist in 2016 (in the United States).
 New jobs are being produced at a rate of 14.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,200 new jobs for Internist by 2026.
-Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.
+There will be an estimated 2,100 positions for Internist per year.

 The states with the most job growth for Internist are Arizona, Oregon, and Maryland.
 Watch out if you plan on working in Vermont, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.